 It is our policy to clean, disinfect, and otherwise treat toys, furniture, etc. on a regular basis to prevent the spread of any communicable diseases.
 Staff members are instructed in proper hand washing, appropriate handling of food, and sanitary methods of dealing with/cleaning up after toileting accidents, etc., to greatly reduce the transmission of communicable disease.

-Mittineague Children’s Center provides nutritionally balanced breakfasts, lunches, and morning and afternoon snacks daily.
+Mittineague Children’s Center provides nutritionally balanced snacks and lunches.
 A weekly lunch/snack menu is posted on the Parents Bulletin Board for parents to review, and copies are placed in each classroom each week.
 All meals and snacks are planned to meet the daily nutritional requirements for children, as required by the United States Department of Agriculture.

 The center supplies formula and baby cereal for babies under 1 year old.
 Parents need to provide baby food and appropriate snacks for older babies.
 When babies are one year old, they are served table food prepared by the Center.

-Accommodations will be made for children with food allergies or other dietary restrictions.
+Accommodations will be made for children with food allergies or other dietary restrictions to the best of our abilities.
 Parents should speak with the Director about their child’s specific needs.

 Our Center is operated in accordance with USDA policy, which prohibits discrimination on the basis of race, color, sex, age, handicap, religion, or any national origin.
 Any person who believes he/she has been discriminated against in any USDA-related activity should write to: